mariam-elelidy/Covariate-Shift-Detector-with-Coverage-Audit/README.md

 - Rabanser, S., Günnemann, S., & Lipton, Z. (2019).
 Failing loudly: An empirical study of methods for detecting dataset shift. *NeurIPS*.

 ---

-*Final repo in the Mathematical Reliability for ML series.*